 AHS offers these scholarship and awards to enrolled students:

-- AHS Scholarship Fund Award: Recognizing outstanding student leaders who maintain high academic achievement and demonstrate a commitment to volunteerism within the UIC community and greater Chicagoland area
+- AHS Scholarship Award: Recognizing outstanding student leaders who maintain high academic achievement and demonstrate a commitment to volunteerism within the UIC community and greater Chicagoland area

 - Van Doren Scholarship: Awarded in fall and spring semesters to students in good standing and with financial need